|Clinical Trials Registration|

-The requirements below apply to the initial submission for all article types expect new original research and brief report submission, which may follow the “no hassle” new submission process for the initial submission.
+The requirements below apply to the initial submission for all article types except new original research and brief report submissions, which may follow the “no hassle” new submission process for the initial submission.
 Revised original research and brief report submissions must also adhere to the format requirements detailed below.
 Manuscripts that do not adhere to our guidelines may be returned to authors for correction.

 Please upload all manuscripts as Word files (.doc or .docx) using the “Main Document” file designation in ScholarOne.
 Tables and Digital Images should be uploaded separately as described below.
 Do not include tables or images within the main document.